mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
-Version 4.9.3.6: Much more accurate tyre life prediction using a non-linear curve fit of tyre wear data recorded for the current tyre set; added more info to the fuel status message - now includes fuel-to-end; allow spotter sounds to cancel other queued messages (disabled by default, enable with 'Spotter and responses block other messages' property - note this can sound strange when only the start or end sounds of a message play); a few minor tweaks; iRacing - fix white-flag message spam
+Version 4.9.3.6: Much more accurate tyre life prediction using a non-linear curve fit of tyre wear data recorded for the current tyre set (assumes a tyre is worn out when it has 5% life left); added more info to the fuel status message - now includes fuel-to-end; allow spotter sounds to cancel other queued messages (disabled by default, enable with 'Spotter and responses block other messages' property - note this can sound strange when only the start or end sounds of a message play); a few minor tweaks; iRacing - fix white-flag message spam

 Version 4.9.3.5: Fixed sound pack version check